-Reflective Interaction is an art and design research group of EnsadLab focusing on interactive “dispositifs” [apparatus or devices].
-The Reflective Interaction group deals with the following issue: why and how might we design, produce and explore artistic interactive dispositifs that articulate the aesthetic, symbolic and operative dimensions, to engender experiences that are both sensitive and reflexive?
+Reflective Interaction is an art and design research group of EnsadLab focusing on interactive “dispositifs”.
+The Reflective Interaction group addresses the following questions: why and how might we design, produce and explore artistic interactive dispositifs that articulate the aesthetic, symbolic and operative dimensions, to engender experiences that are both sensitive and reflective?
 How might we question our interdependence with human and non-human environments and explore prospective sociotechnical possibilities?
-How might we benefit from using group interactions, robotic devices, engaging with new active, reactive and living matter?
-Also, how might we use non text-based interactive multimedia?
+What might we learn from group interactions and robotic devices interacting/interfacing with new active, reactive, and living matter?

 The notion of “dispositif” is increasingly resonant in contemporary art and design.
 “Dispositif” is usually translated as “device” or “apparatus”.
-However, neither one of these English terms captures the specificity of the word.
-It designates the diverse material, human and/or linguistic elements configured to condition an activity.
-At the intersection of artistic, technological and societal issues, all dispositifs include an actual or potential operative dimension.
+However, neither one of these English terms captures the specificity of the French word, which designates the diverse material, human and/or linguistic elements configured to condition an activity.
+At the intersection of artistic, technological, and societal issues, all dispositifs include an actual or potential operative dimension.

-This dimension is all the more concrete as it involves creating with interactive dispositifs that respond to the environment in which they take part and transform.
-The research group Reflective Interaction at EnsadLab explores the operational relationships that occur between these creations and their natural and artificial context, usually involving humans.
-As they elicit engaging and reflexive experiences, these works question the interdependences that actively shape our shared environments.
+This dimension is all the more concrete as it involves creating with interactive dispositifs that respond to the environment in which they are situated.
+At EnsadLab, the Reflective Interation research group explores the operational relationships that occur between these creations and their natural and artificial context, usually involving humans.
+As they elicit engaging and reflective experiences, these works question the interdependences that actively shape our shared environments.

 Closely linking “Research and Creation”, the researchers of the Reflective Interaction group develop future dispositifs that are connected to artistic, technoscientific, societal and/or environmental issues.
 Although art and design are the foundational disciplines, given the complexity of the topics investigated, our research usually requires collaboration with other fields, such as the humanities and social sciences, the natural sciences and engineering.

-Together, through practice, we experiment, question and develop contemporary and emerging ways of representation and action: first and foremost, ways of representing that are not only derived from interactive technologies, but also broader forms of interactions.
-Our relationship to these technologies and ultimately, to technique, is neither subordinate nor condescending.
-We go beyond using simple tools for specific ends, in order to use dispositifs in an exploratory approach traced back to Gilbert Simondon or Jack Burnham.
+Together, through practice, we experiment, question and develop contemporary and emerging ways of representation and action: first and foremost, ways of representing that are derived from interactive technologies, but also from other, broader forms of interactions.
+Our relationship to technologies, and ultimately to technique, is neither subordinate nor compliant.
+We go beyond the use of simple tools for specific ends, to use them in an exploratory approaches in line with those of Gilbert Simondon or Jack Burnham.

-The creations produced are developed according to generic dispositifs and issues that can be easily shared, studied, theorized and transferred.
+The creations produced are based on generic dispositifs and issues that can be easily shared, studied, theorized and transferred.

-In order to document and promote this research, we aim to make it public in many ways: exhibitions, public experiments, performances, workshops, conferences, public debates, posters and poster sessions, text, image, multimedia and multi-format content publishing.
-When our work requires us to develop new forms of instrumentation (software as well as hardware), we consider transferring them, for public use (free license) or industrial use (patent, etc.).
-We understand these methods as publications, as methods of “publicization” — since publishing consists, primarily, of making public.
+In order to document and disseminate this research, we make it public in many ways: exhibitions, public experiments, performances, workshops, conferences, public debates, posters and poster sessions, text, image, multimedia and multi-format content publishing.
+When our work requires the development of new instruments (software as well as hardware), we consider transferring them for public use (free licence) or industrial use (patent, etc.).
+We understand these methods of publication, as methods of “publicization” — since publishing consists, primarily, of making public.

 The Reflective Interaction research group is organized around four axes, four autonomous themes that regular collaborations at the intersection of different fields focus on.